CodeYourFuture/curriculum/content/js2/blocks/summing/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives' 2='Limit the objectives to 3-5 items'
+    1='Describe how to sum the numbers in a list' 2='Limit the objectives to 3-5 items'
     3='Write objectives you can measure'
 +++

-Our sub-goal is to compute the sum of an array of numbers.
+> 🎯 Sub-goal is to compute the sum of an array of numbers.

-To sum a list we need to initialse a variable with a starting value of `0`.
+To sum a list we can initialise a variable with a value of `0`.

-We then need to **repeadtedly** increment the value of the `count` for each item in the `list`.
+We then need to **repeatedly** increment `count` for each item in the `list`.

 ```js
 let total = 0;